 Tips from a Long-Term Home Worker provides a refreshingly realistic view of what it’s like to work from home.
 You may also want to check out the Voices of Covid series, written by disabled people for disabled people, sharing stories and experiences during the COVID-19 lockdown.

 When you’re working flat out, it’s easy to lose sight of the things that will get you through this.
 So try to remember the basics: eat, drink, rest, and keep in touch with friends, family and colleagues.
 By now many of you will have areas set aside within your workplace where you can take a break, get something to eat and drink, and reconnect with colleagues.
 Please use these, as you’ll need physical as well as emotional nourishment in the weeks and months to come.
-Some of the resources available here should also help.

 Communicate often with colleagues and teams.